ahaque2/Moral_Analysis_Of_News/README.md

-# Moral_Analysis_Of_News
-Moral Analysis Of News Using Subspace Vector Projections
+# Moral Analysis Of News Using Subspace Vector Projections